 ‘Shoulder season’ is a travel industry term used to describe the off-peak months of the year.
-More specifically it’s the period between high (most popular) season and low (least popular) season.
-Depending on the country, peak season can be in winter or summer.
-Winter, this can be due to winter sport in countries like Switzerland, or milder weather conditions in places like Egypt.
+More specifically it’s the period between the high (most popular) season and the low (least popular) season.
+Depending on the country, the peak season can be in winter or summer.
+Winter peak season can be due to winter sports in countries like Switzerland, or milder weather conditions in places like Egypt.

-Here’s an overview shoulder season destinations we travel to:
+Here is an overview of shoulder season destinations we travel to:

 March – May (High 24°C, Low 6°C), September – November (High 20°C, Low 10°C)

 February – May (High 19°C, Low 1°C), September – November (High 15°C, Low 8°C)

 March – May (High 15°C, Low of 3°C), September – November (High 17°C, Low 10°C)

 March – May (High 20°C, Low 2°C), September – November (High 20°C, Low 3°C)

 South Africa (Cape Town)